8ta4/blog/drafts/How to Build a Native-Level Passive Vocabulary.md

 The `lemma` column shows whether an entry is a lemma in Wiktionary.
 By filtering where `lemma` is true, you can focus on low-hanging roots of the language.

-The `space` column spots entries with spaces, so you can tell single words apart from multi-word phrases.
+The `space` column spots entries with spaces so you can tell single words apart from multi-word phrases.
 You can use this to study single vocabulary words and multi-word phrases in separate sessions.